sillyfrog/BGGManager/README.md

 - MQTT/Mosquito server (if using RGB LEDs)
 - Reverse proxy if running outside the local network (I use this https://github.com/sillyfrog/magicreverseproxy )

 The "build-run-image.sh" shows an example of how to build and run the Docker image.
 Update the paths for your environment.
 The "/app/static/images/" and "/app/games/" volumes start empty, and are populated when run.
-This is a cache, but to prevent hammering BGG, please ensure this is not a persistent volume.
+This is a cache, but to prevent hammering BGG, please ensure this is on a persistent volume of some kind.

 ## Postgres